Does Insurance Cover Teeth Aligners? Brand Comparisons

 Many people find their dentists by searching their insurance company’s directory.
 If you have a specific orthodontist or dentist in mind, you can search their website to see if they accept your dental insurance.
 If your dentist refers you to an orthodontist, they usually stay within your provider network, but you can confirm with the orthodontist to be sure.

 If you are interested in at-home clear aligner treatment, this is often not covered by dental insurance.
 However, mail-order clear aligners often cost less out of pocket since you will work remotely with an orthodontist and have fewer or no in-office visits.

 Are there other ways to get affordable clear aligner treatment?

-Dental insurance does not cover clear aligner treatment and other types of orthodontia for most adults, but there are several options for paying for the treatment you need.
+Dental insurance does not cover clear aligner treatment and other types of orthodontia for most adults, but there are several options to pay for the treatment you need.

-One of the best treatment options for people seeking orthodontics treatment is at-home clear plastic aligners, which are much lower cost overall since you have few in-office visits.
+One of the best treatment options for people seeking orthodontics treatment is at-home clear plastic aligners, which are much lower in cost overall than in-person orthodontics like braces.
+Many aligner companies offer payment plans.
+You can set up a payment plan that works for you, paying a small amount monthly rather than a larger fee up front.

 California 2018, Signature Value, Dental 160.
 (2017).
 UnitedHealthcare.